 Parents: Schnauzer x Border Collie mix

-The Border Schnollie is the crossbreed of the Standard Schnauzer with the Border Collie.
-They’re so popular that we have the Miniature and Giant Border Schnollies too!
+The Border Schnollie is the cross of the Standard Schnauzer with the Border Collie.
+In fact, these mixes are so popular that we have the Miniature and Giant Border Schnollies too!
+It’s just that the “standard” is the most obvious partner for crossbreeding.

-Personality and temperament can vary with these Border mixes.
-But generally, these hybrids have high energy levels and are very athletic dogs.
-This means a lot of exercise should be given.
+Personality and temperament will vary with these Border mixes.
+But generally, these hybrids have high energy levels, spirited personalities and impressive athleticism.
+This means a lot of exercise should be given (no surprise here).

 They’re quite versatile hybrids and can do anything from herding to flushing out vermin or guarding the home.
 However, as long as you give them love and care, they’ll be just fine.